 Tracking Down Stop Codes

 The Event Viewer is a built-in Windows utility that logs system happenings, making it an invaluable tool when diagnosing the Windows Blue Screen of Death.
-To effectively uncover the stop codes related to BSOD Windows 10, follow these practical steps:
+To effectively uncover the stop codes related to BSOD in Windows 10, follow these practical steps:

 Accessing Event Viewer